They say that misery loves company. I hope all of you know that this has never been what The FENG was all about.

-We start the newsletter, as you know with my editorial, Doug’s “Fine Point” column, quickly followed by good news announcements and requests for assistance.
+We start the newsletter, as you know with my editorial, quickly followed by Good News Announcements, Requests for Assistance and many nights, an Op-Ed piece from one of our Associate Members.

 There are no totally new ideas in this world, but there are lots of twists and turns that are possible in old ones, which is why the newsletter starts the way that it does.